 Collaborator: Jeff Heer (UW)

-This work focuses on utilizing accessibility data sources to build novel interactive visualization tools.
+This work focuses on utilizing accessibility data sources to build novel interactive visualization tools, with a focus on geovisualizations.
 I am leading the research and development efforts for building an interactive system that provides an at-a-glance visualization of urban accessibility using data collected from Project Sidewalk and other city data sources.
-As part of this effort, we are also developing a personalizable accessibility model that can assess and score accessibility of regions based on specific user preferences and/or needs of mobility impaired users (e.g., manual wheelchair user vs powered wheelchair user).
+As part of this effort, we are also developing a personalizable accessibility model (AccessScore) that can assess and score accessibility of regions based on specific user preferences and/or needs of mobility impaired users (e.g., manual wheelchair user vs powered wheelchair user).

 Paper(s): ASSETS 2018 Poster

-Project Sidewalk: Enabling Crowd-powered Street-level Accessibility Data Collection · ·
+Project Sidewalk: Enabling Crowd-powered Sidewalk Accessibility Data Collection · · ·

 Advisor: Jon Froehlich (UW) (August 2016 - present)

 Accessible cities are essential for a truly inclusive society.
-This project looks into scalable methods for collecting and using accessibility data for creating useful Assistive Location-based Technologies (ALTs) to support people with mobility impairments.
-In particular, we are using crowdsourcing techniques to collect street level accessibility data about cities.
-We want to build novel applications that will aid people with mobility impairments to plan their travel and navigate efficiently in cities, and also, help other stakeholders such as city governments to determine accessibility of cities with the help of interactive visualization tools.
+This project looks into developing scalable methods for collecting and using accessibility data for novel Assistive Location-based Technologies (ALTs) to support people with mobility impairments.
+In particular, we are using crowdsourcing techniques to collect street level (sidewalk) accessibility data about cities.
+We are also working towards novel applications that will aid stakeholders such as people with mobility impairments to plan their travel efficiently, and city governments to prioritize accessibility efforts in cities.